Optimizing PHP Application Concurrency

 To properly profile your applications during development, we recommend XHProf.
 The complementing xhprof.io GUI makes navigating profiling results easy and convenient.

-Remember to use realistic conditions when performing tests locally, e.g. using suitable large result sets from a database.
-It’s also highly recommended to audit your code for any functions, loops or algorithms that may scale unfavorably with an increase in input data size and optimize these accordingly.
+Remember to use realistic conditions when performing tests locally, for example, using suitable large result sets from a database.
+It’s also highly recommended to audit your code for any functions, loops, or algorithms that can scale unfavorably with an increase in input data size and optimize these accordingly.

 The log-runtime-metrics Heroku Labs functionality will periodically report memory consumption to the heroku logs